operator-framework/operator-sdk/website/content/en/docs/cli/operator-sdk_generate_bundle.md

   -q, --quiet                            Run in quiet mode
       --stdout                           Write bundle manifest to stdout
-      --use-image-digests                Use SHA Digest for images -v, --version string                   Semantic version of the operator in the generated bundle.
+      --use-image-digests                Use SHA Digest for images
+      --insecure                         Allow insecure registries for images when inspecting digests -v, --version string                   Semantic version of the operator in the generated bundle.
 Only set if creating a new bundle or upgrading your operator
 ```